pinnaculum/galacteek/galacteek/docs/manual/en/html/_sources/filemanager.rst.txt

 The path selector menu lets you select the current working directory. *Home* is the default directory.

+The *Temporary* and *Encrypted files* folders are by default in *offline* mode.

+Adding files in the *Encrypted files* folder will self-encrypt them with your profile's RSA key (only you will be able to open them).
+When you open an encrypted file it is first decrypted into an (unpinned, unannounced) IPFS file object which will later on be garbage-collected by the daemon.

 Importing your files using the files selection dialogs
 ------------------------------------------------------